bregman-arie/devops-exercises/topics/terraform/README.md

 - Declarative: Terraform uses the declarative approach (rather than the procedural one) in order to define end-status of the resources
 - No agents: as opposed to other technologies (e.g. Puppet) where you use a model of agent and server, with Terraform you use the different APIs (of clouds, services, etc.) to perform the operations
 - Community: Terraform has strong community who constantly publishes modules and fixes when needed.
 This ensures there is good modules maintenance and users can get support quite quickly at any point
+-
 </b></details>

 <details>
-<summary>In what language infrastructure in Terraform is defined?</summary><br><b>
+<summary>What language does Terraform uses?</summary><br><b>

-HCL (Hashiciorp Configuration Language).
+A DSL called "HCL" (Hashiciorp Configuration Language).
 A declarative language for defining infrastructure.

 </b></details>

 <details>
 <summary>What's a typical Terraform workflow?</summary><br><b>

-1. Write Terraform definitions: `.tf` files written in HCL that described the desired infrastructure state
+1. Write Terraform definitions: `.tf` files written in HCL that described the desired infrastructure state (and run `terraform init` at the very beginning)
 2. Review: With command such as `terraform plan` you can get a glance at what Terraform will perform with the written definitions
 3. Apply definitions: With the command `terraform apply` Terraform will apply the given definitions, by adding, modifying or removing the resources

+This is a manual process.
+Most of the time this is automated so user submits a PR/MR to propose terraform changes, there is a process to test these changes and once merged they are applied (`terraform apply`).

 </b></details>

 <details>
 <summary>What are some use cases for using Terraform?</summary><br><b>

+- Infra provisioning and management: You need to automated or code your infra so you are able to test it easily, apply it and make any changes necessary.
 - Multi-cloud environment: You manage infrastructure on different clouds, but looking for a consistent way to do it across the clouds
 - Consistent environments: You manage environments such as test, production, staging, ... and looking for a way to have them consistent so any modification in one of them, applies to other environments as well

 </b></details>

 <details>